Core Concepts

 The Processing Log

-Every email that arrives at any of your mailboxes is recorded in History.
+Every trigger that arrives is recorded in History.
 Each entry has a full execution log showing:

 - Which rules matched and in what order